 Honorary Associate: John Hobbs

 The National Forestry Herbarium participates in a loan programme with herbaria listed in Index Herbariorum.
 Specimens are loaned for the purpose of taxonomic research.
 Those wishing to loan specimens from the National Forestry Herbarium must abide by the herbarium's loan conditions.
 Researchers are encouraged to make use of our online loan system.

 The National Forestry Herbarium is a PC 1 Containment Facility and therefore not open to the public.
-Access for bona fide researchers is by prior arrangement with the curator only.
+Access for bona fide researchers or for educational purposes is by prior arrangement with the curator only.

 9am to 4:30pm Monday-Friday, closed on public holidays.

 The National Forestry Herbarium provides a range of information services to the forestry community, researchers and the public.
 These services include:

 The better the samples we receive, the better we can identify a plant.
 Good samples usually imply fertile material (i.e. more than just branches and leaves) possessing reproductive parts like cones or flowers and fruits/capsules.
 If you wish to have a tree identified, it is recommended that you provide us with material that contains: